Frequently Asked Questions

 Is the URS only for science majors?

 Absolutely not!
 The Counsel on Undergraduate Research defines research and scholarship as “a mentored investigation or creative inquiry conducted by undergraduates that seeks to make a scholarly or artistic contribution to knowledge.”
 Students from all majors are encouraged to present their work.
-If your project is appropriate for a conference or other professional outlook in your discipline, consider applying for the URS.
+If your project is appropriate for a conference or other professional output in your discipline, consider applying for the URS.
 We encourage you to discuss further with your faculty mentor or the Undergraduate Research Coordinator if you have more questions about the appropriateness of your project.
-If you are concerned that your work may not be presentable in short oral presentation (common to conference talks) or visual presentation (commonly posters), contact the Undergraduate Research Coordinator to discuss further.
+If you are concerned that your work may not be presentable in short oral presentation (common to conference talks) or visual presentation (commonly posters), contact the Undergraduate Research Coordinator to discuss how we can make the URS work for you.

 Is the URS open to writers and artists?